casparderksen/docker-wildfly/README.md

 - Creation of credential stores with dummy passwords
 - Offline configuration of Wildfly via CLI

+Run the following command to build the Wildfy image:

+    $ make

 # Running a container

+Type the following command to run a Wildfly container:

+    $ make run

 ## Environment variables